salesforce/cloudsplaining/docs/index.md

 # Cloudsplaining

-`cloudsplaining` identifies violations of least privilege in AWS IAM and generates a risk-prioritized HTML report with a triage worksheet.
+[Cloudsplaining](https://github.com/salesforce/cloudsplaining) identifies violations of least privilege in AWS IAM and generates a risk-prioritized HTML report with a triage worksheet.

 ![](_images/cloudsplaining-report.gif)